ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Where `MAX_SAFETY_DECAY = 100` and thus `MIN_EPOCHS_FOR_BLOCK_REQUESTS = 33024` (~5 months).

+### Why must the proposer signature be checked when backfilling blocks in the database?

+When backfilling blocks in a database from a know safe block/state (e.g. when starting from a weak subjectivity state), the node not only must ensure the `BeaconBlock`s form a chain to the known safe block, but also must check that the proposer signature is valid in the `SignedBeaconBlock` wrapper.

+This is because the signature is not part of the `BeaconBlock` hash chain, and thus could be corrupted by an attacker serving valid `BeaconBlock`s but invalid signatures contained in `SignedBeaconBlock`.

+Although in this particular use case this does not represent a decay in safety (due to the assumptions of starting at a weak subjectivity checkpoint), it would represent invalid historic data and could be unwittingly transmitted to additional nodes.

 ### What's the effect of empty slots on the sync algorithm?